felipecode/cexp/README.md

     python3 -m examples.run_straights -p 2000

-opens a CARLA simulator and creates a set of environments where you agent has to
+opens a CARLA simulator and creates a set of environments where an NPC agent has to perform straights.

     GIF here from top ( Save screen )